Kronuz/Xapiand/docs/_docs/reference-guide/documents/store-api.md

 ---
-title: Storage API
+title: Store API
 ---

+The _Store API_ allows adding additional content to documents and store such content in the _Index Storage_.

-The Xapiand _Storage_ is designed to put files in volumes much in the way Facebook's _Haystack_ <sup>[1](#footnote-1)</sup> works; once there a file enters the storage it can't really be deleted/modified from the volume, but instead, if a change is needed, a new file blob will be written to the volume.
+The _Index Storage_ is designed to put files in volumes much in the way Facebook's _Haystack_ <sup>[1](#footnote-1)</sup> works; once there a file enters the storage it can't really be deleted/modified from the volume, but instead, if a change is needed, a new file blob will be written to the volume.